MarkLannen/web-dev-hw/project-3/readme.md

 ![gray](https://github.com/MarkLannenUM/web-dev-hw/blob/master/project-3/color_pallete-b7b7b7-8.png)
 ![red](https://github.com/MarkLannenUM/web-dev-hw/blob/master/project-3/color_pallete-c70015-8.png)

+I'll use the gray for headings and the dark blue/green for paragraph text.

 ### Imagery

 Phillip Pullmand has some excellent illustrations on his website.
 I'll use their aesthetic for the general 'feel' of my website.